 To seal the deal, yet another study was conducted on this topic this year but specifically pertaining to Ovarian Cancer.
 Previously, there have been conflicting reports on the effect that caffeine can have, which is why researchers from the University of Tehran wanted to analyze all the studies done on the relation of coffee intake and an increased risk of ovarian cancer in women.
 After independently screening 9344 cases, these researchers also concluded that there was no association between coffee drinkers and an increased cancer risk (Salari-Moghaddam A et al, J Clin Endocrinol Metab.
 2019).

+Even though one observational study found a possible positive correlation between instant coffee drinkers and breast cancer, further studies are needed to confirm whether drinking instant coffee cause cancer.
 The bottom line is if you are an avid coffee drinker, you may or may not be concerned about other effects that coffee has on the body, but cancer should generally not be one of them.
 Therefore, take in that breath of relief, drive to your nearest Starbucks, and enjoy that Venti Latte right this very moment.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.